FAAM-146/spif/docs/source/spif-doc.rst

 The second required global attribute is ``imager_groups``.
 This is used to identify groups of imaging data that conforms to the SPIF structure.
 It is possible to have multiple groups within the file root and these may or may not contain image data.
 This attribute makes it easy for users to find those groups.
 If there are more than one imager group then these should be given as a space- (recommended) or comma-separated list.

-.. include:: |MandatorySpifFile|
-    :start-after: __root__AttrsStart__
-    :end-before: __root_AttrsStop__

 ..
-  :Conventions: A space or comma delineated list of conventions given in a single string.
-Must include "SPIF-m.n" where m.n is the version number.
+  Move this include block into a dynamically generated file.
+Can use string replacements to do filenames

+.. include:: dynamic_content/spif_example.root.rst
+  :start-after: root_AttrsStart
+  :end-before: root_AttrsStop

 There are many recommended global attributes, users may refer to the `ACDD <https://wiki.esipfed.org/Attribute_Convention_for_Data_Discovery_1-3>`_ which lists some commonly used attributes.